 Conference Call Information

-Karyopharm will host a conference call today, May 5, 2022, at 8:30 a.m.
-Eastern Time, to discuss the first quarter 2022 financial results and provide other business highlights.
+Karyopharm will host a conference call today, May 4, 2023, at 8:00 a.m.
+Eastern Time, to discuss the first quarter 2023 financial results and financial outlook for 2023 and to provide other business highlights.
 To access the conference call, please dial (888) 349-0102 (local) or (412) 902-4299 (international) at least 10 minutes prior to the start time and ask to be joined into the Karyopharm Therapeutics call.
 A live audio webcast of the call, along with accompanying slides, will be available under "Events & Presentations" in the Investor section of the Company's website, http://investors.karyopharm.com/events-presentations.
 An archived webcast will be available on the Company's website approximately two hours after the event.

 About XPOVIO® (selinexor)